Are You Interested In Becoming A High School Baseball Umpire?

 - Rule interpretations and clarifications

-The High School Baseball season typically starts in late February/early March and runs through the middle of May.
+The High School Baseball season typically starts in mid-January and runs through the middle of May.